How Much Bigger Is Sun Than Earth

 Observe Safely

 Never look directly at the Sun without proper eye protection.
-Even a brief glance can cause serious eye damage.
+In real terms, even a brief glance can cause serious eye damage.
 Use certified solar filters or projection methods to observe solar eclipses or sunspots safely.

 Learn About the Sun's Cycles